Optimal control related to weak solutions of a chemotaxis-consumption model: Introduction

-The proof of existence of weak solution to the controlled problem \eqref{problema_P_controlado} is based in the treatment of the uncontrolled model \eqref{problema_P} given in \cite{ViannaGuillen2023uniform}.
-This is because \cite{ViannaGuillen2023uniform} is oriented to weak solutions and then it is well suited to extend \eqref{problema_P} to a model in which we have a nonsmooth control $f$ as coeficient in \eqref{problema_P_controlado}.
-An important step in \cite{ViannaGuillen2023uniform} is the obtaining of an energy inequality using the change of variable from $(u,v)$ to $(u,z)$, with $z = \sqrt{v + \alpha^2}$, where $\alpha > 0$ is a sufficiently small but fixed real number chosen in Lemmas \ref{lemma_estimativa_u_v_m_1_s=1}, \ref{lemma_estimativa_u_v_m_1_s_intermediario} and \ref{lemma_estimativa_u_v_m_1_s_geq_2} below, independently of $(u,v)$ and $f$.
+The proof of existence of weak solution to the controlled problem \eqref{problema_P_controlado} is based in the treatment of the uncontrolled model \eqref{problema_P} given in \cite{ViannaGuillen2023uniform} and extended to the model \eqref{problema_P_controlado}, which has a non-smooth control $f$ as a coefficient.
+An important step in \cite{ViannaGuillen2023uniform} is the obtaining of an energy inequality using the change of variable from $(u,v)$ to $(u,z)$, with $z = \sqrt{v + \alpha^2}$, where $\alpha > 0$ is a sufficiently small but fixed real number, independently of $(u,v)$ and $f$, which will be chosen in Lemmas \ref{lemma_estimativa_u_v_m_1_s=1}, \ref{lemma_estimativa_u_v_m_1_s_intermediario} and \ref{lemma_estimativa_u_v_m_1_s_geq_2} below.
 Here, the energy inequality satisfied by the constructed weak solutions of \eqref{problema_P_controlado} will also be written in terms of $(u,z)$.
 In fact, we consider the energy

 where

 \

 We have the following result of existence of weak solutions to \eqref{problema_P_controlado}.